SpaceX launches Super Heavy-Starship rocket on third test flight

 For its third test flight, the primary goals were roughly the same, to boost the Starship into space for a sub-orbital test flight and high-speed re-entry and to carry out controlled landings by both stages, the Super Heavy in the Gulf of Mexico and the Starship in the Indian Ocean.

 While both stages are designed to be fully reusable, there were no recovery plans for the third test flight.
-Both stages were expected to attempt rocket-powered descents mimicking actual landing procedures but both were expected to break up and sink on ocean impact.
+The flight plan called fort both stages to attempt rocket-powered descents mimicking actual landing procedures and both were expected to break up and sink on ocean impact.
+As it turned out, neither stage got that far.
+But it was close.

-During the Starship's coast toward entry, flight controllers planned to test a payload door that will be used on future flights to launch Starlink satellites.
+In any case, during the Starship's coast toward entry, flight controllers tested a payload door that will be used on future flights to launch Starlink satellites.

-More important to NASA, the rocket was to attempt moving cryogenic propellants from one tank to another in the weightless environment of space and to carry out the first restart of a Raptor engine outside the atmosphere.
+More important to NASA, the rocket successfully transferred cryogenic propellants from one tank to another in the weightless environment of space and carried out the first restart of a Raptor engine outside the atmosphere.

 The propellant transfer test and Raptor restart are critical milestones for NASA, which is paying SpaceX billions to build a Starship variant to serve as the Human Landing System, or HLS, for the agency's Artemis moon program.